aosabook/500lines/rasterizer/rasterizer/ellipse.md

 inverse of a transformation in order to transform the ellipse, see below) and to fit in the 500 line budget.

 ## Finding the bounding box of the ellipse

 Our shape class needs a bounding box.
+The partial derivative measures the rate of change of the function with respect a variable.
+When the implicit equation of the ellipse is zero, *and* the rate of change of the implicit function with respect to x is zero, then ellipse boundary is vertical.
+So we solve the system of equations df/dx(x, y) = 0, v(x,
-Take the partial with respect to x to find where the ellipse boundary is vertical, df/dx(x, y) = 0, and v(x, y) = 0, so that the point is on the boundary.
-The solutions will give the leftmost and rightmost points of the ellipse. solving the system of equations df/dy(x, y) and v(x, y) = 0 gives the top and bottom.
+y) = 0, and the two solutions are going to be touching the top and bottom of the bounding box exactly.
+Solving the system of equations df/dy(x, y) = 0, v(x, y) = 0 gives the left and right points.

 ## Transforming an ellipse